cogimon/cogimon.github.io/runtime/gettingstarted.md

 ##### Gazebo

-_The following commands add Gazebo repositories for binary installation to your system._
+_The following commands add OSRF repositories for binary installations of recent Gazebo versions to your system._

 1. Setup your computer to accept software from packages.osrfoundation.org.